Saasufy/saasufy-components/README.md

 ```

 The app router path is based on the `location.hash` so the path section in your browser's address bar needs to start with the `#` character.
-So for example, if your `index.html` file is served up from the URL `http://mywebsite.com`, then to activate the `/products` route as in the example above, you would need to type the URL `http://mywebsite.com#/products`.
+So for example, if your `index.html` file is served up from the URL `http://mywebsite.com`, then, to activate the `/products` route as in the example above, you would need to type the URL `http://mywebsite.com#/products`.

 **Attributes of app-router**